-Throughout medical school at WCMC, students are encouraged to explore and investigate many aspects of medicine, including laboratory science, clinical practice, population research, health information technology, medical education, culture, art, and history.
-A key component of the curriculum reform provides dedicated time designed to enrich the medical school experience by requiring each student to select an Area of Concentration in which to obtain in-depth knowledge, skills, and a scholarly effort.
+Areas of Concentration Program is the key component of the new curriculum.
+It provides dedicated time designed to enrich the medical school experience by requiring each student to select an Area of Concentration in which to obtain in-depth knowledge, skills, and scholarly effort.

-During their first year of medical school, each student will be assigned one of four Exploratory Advisers with whom they will individually meet during the first semester to begin exploring AOCs of potential personal interest.
+During their first year of medical school, each student will be assigned to one of the AOC core faculty advisers with whom they will regularly meet through the course of the program.

-During their first 18 months, students should shop around to identify an AOC, attend various Core Activities in various AOC communities and identify a faculty mentor for their independent Scholarly Project.
+During their first 18 months, students will identify an AOC, attend various Core Activities in AOC communities and identify a faculty mentor for their independent Scholarly Project.

-In their third year students along with their SP Mentors will submit a project proposal that is peer reviewed by 2 faculty members and approved before students can embark on their projects in the Spring semester of the third year.
+In their third year students along with their SP Mentors will submit a project proposal that is peer reviewed by faculty members before students can embark on their projects in the Spring semester of the third year.

 AOC Leadership and Administration